vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_command_line.md

 - `-c` is an additional, non-key column to diff.
 - `-w`, or `--where`, is an arbitrary SQL expression to filter the table.

-Be sure to review and reference all the options you may use to construct your data-diff commands, which are documented [here](./options).
+Be sure to review and reference all the options you may use to construct your Open Source Data Diff commands, which are documented [here](./options).

 #### Code Example: Diff Tables Within a Database